Price of Anarchy for Auction Revenue: Single-Item First Price Auction

-We now show that in the first price auction, the expected revenue is greater than the cumulative additional threshold necessary to achieve any alternate feasible allocation $\allocalt$, which we can then combine with value covering to give a welfare approximation result.
-While value covering depended critically on equilibrium (or at least on bidders best responding), revenue covering will only depend on the form of the first price auction, and will thus hold for arbitrary (not necessarily BNE) bidding strategies that satisfy a light participation requirement (that is always satisfied in BNE).
-We call a bidding strategy \emph{participatory} if every bidder $i$ bids above their reserve as long as there is some bid in $[\reservei, \valagent]$ that would give them strictly positive utility.
+We now show that expected thresholds lowerbound revenue, which will combine with value covering to produce the welfare result.
+While value covering depended only on equilibrium bidding behavior, revenue covering will only depend on the form of the first price auction, and will thus hold for arbitrary (not necessarily BNE) bidding strategies.